Medical expert of the article

 Treatment of idiopathic interstitial pneumonia

-Treatment of idiopathic interstitial pneumonia depends on the subtype, but usually includes glucocorticoids and / or cytotoxic agents, but is often ineffective.
-Idiopathic interstitial pneumonia has a different prognosis.
-It depends on the subtype and varies from very favorable to almost always fatal.
+Treatment of idiopathic interstitial pneumonia depends on the subtype but usually includes glucocorticoids and/or cytotoxic agents, but is often ineffective.
+Idiopathic interstitial pneumonia has a variable prognosis.
+It depends on the subtype and ranges from very good to almost always fatal.